ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 ## Technical Notes and Dependencies

-Any implementation details or notes we need to repeat your work.
-- Additional libraries you are using for this project
-- Does this code require other pip packages, software, etc?
-- Does this code need to run on some other (non-datahub) platform?
-(CoLab, etc.)

 - To run the project on datahub, all the packages and necessary imports are in the [requirements.txt](/mellotron/requirements.txt) that can be installed using 'pip install -r requirements.txt'.
 To run on google colab all the packages in the requirements.txt still need to be pip installed as well as these two packages: 'unidecode' and 'tensorflow==1.13.1'

 ## Reference

-All references to papers, techniques, previous work, repositories you used should be collected at the bottom:
-- Papers
-- Repositories
-- Blog posts

 - Accent Conversion Using Artificial Neural Networks: https://pdfs.semanticscholar.org/e362/207b67aa1f6dbf5ea2d9e01edeeda70ba15e.pdf